-We have a 20x60 shade structure project that will be installed on our playground.
-This will be used as an outdoor learning space during class time and PE and a covered area during recess and ASES.

-There is no California School Dashboard data for our LEA.
-2020-2021 CAASPP scores for ELA 71.30% and Math 71.56%.
+- 2023 California Distinguished School - 20x60 shade structure project that will be installed on our playground to be used as an outdoor learning space during class time and PE and a covered area during recess and ASES. - 2021-2022 CAASPP scores for ELA 70% and Math 70%.